axoflow/axosyslog-core-docs/content/shared/chunk/option-destination-hook.md

 N/A

-*Description:* Defines an external program that is executed when the {{% productparam "abbrev" %}} configuration is stopped or torn down, for example, on shutdown or during a {{% productparam "abbrev" %}} reload.
+*Description:* Defines an external program that is executed when the {{% param "product.abbrev" %}} configuration is stopped or torn down, for example, on shutdown or during a {{% param "product.abbrev" %}} reload.

 ## Example: Using the hook-commands() with a network source

-In the following example, the `hook-commands()` is used with the `network()` driver and it opens an [iptables](https://en.wikipedia.org/wiki/Iptables "https://en.wikipedia.org/wiki/Iptables") port automatically as {{% productparam "abbrev" %}} is started/stopped.
+In the following example, the `hook-commands()` is used with the `network()` driver and it opens an [iptables](https://en.wikipedia.org/wiki/Iptables "https://en.wikipedia.org/wiki/Iptables") port automatically as {{% param "product.abbrev" %}} is started/stopped.

 The assumption in this example is that the `LOGCHAIN` chain is part of a larger ruleset that routes traffic to it.
-Whenever the {{% productparam "abbrev" %}} created rule is there, packets can flow, otherwise the port is closed.
+Whenever the {{% param "product.abbrev" %}} created rule is there, packets can flow, otherwise the port is closed.

 ```c